Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Performance Evaluation

 \subsubsection{Modality \& Task}

-For HandWritten, we develop a SemCom system involving 3 transmitters and 3 receivers.
+For AV-MNIST, we develop a semantic communication system involving 3 transmitters and 3 receivers.
 Every transmitter has 3 modalities while each receiver has its specific task.
-We customize 3 types of modalities for experiments on HandWritten.
+We customize 3 types of modalities for experiments on AV-MNIST.
 Type-$A$ is the magnitude of the 2D Fast Fourier Transform (FFT) of the cropped image, where the primal gray-scale image is cropped to a 14$\times$14 patch of its center.
 Type-$B$ is the Mel-spectrogram representation of the audio with 16 Mel bands, using an FFT window of 2048 and a hop length of 256.
 Type-$C$ is the vectorized random noise.
 The $1$-st transmitter's observed data is $\bm X_1:=(X^C, X^C, X^A)$, the $2$-nd one's data is $\bm X_2:=(X^C, X^A, X^B)$, and the $3$-rd $\bm X_3:=(X^A, X^B, X^C)$.
 We write these vectors into a matrix form, i.e.,

 where we artificially add redundancy and repetitive modalities to control and track the behavior of the optimal selection.
 Also, we customize 3 types of tasks for different receivers.
 The first receiver needs to distinguish the parity of handwritten digits, which is a classification task with 2-classes.
 The second needs to identify whether digits have a ring structure (0, 4, 6, 8, 9 or not) with 6-classes.
 The third needs to accomplish the typical 0-9 recognition with 10-classes.